alexandreborges/malwoverview/README.md

 To use the malwoverview, execute the command as shown below:

-      $ python malwoverview <directory>
+      $ python malwoverview -d <directory> -b 0|1

+  where:

-  where <directory> is the folder containing malwares.
+  <directory> is the folder containing malwares.
+  (optional) -b 1 forces light gray backgound (for black terminals).

+  *ATENTION: if the directory contains many malware samples, so malwoverview.py could take some time. :)